⚡ Key Takeaways

 Sugar content in diet sodas

-A study published in Diabetes Care revealed that women who consumed an average of 2.5 sugary drinks daily were almost twice as likely to develop type 2 diabetes compared to those who didn’t drink any sugary beverages.
-Another study showed that men who regularly drank diet cola had higher levels of insulin resistance than non-drinkers.
+A major study published in Diabetes Care revealed that women who consumed an average of 2.5 sugary drinks daily were almost twice as likely to develop type 2 diabetes compared to those who didn’t drink any sugary beverages.
+Another study showed that men who regularly drank diet cola had significantly higher levels of insulin resistance than non-drinkers.
 And yet another study concluded that consuming even small amounts of high fructose corn syrup causes metabolic damage similar to that caused by alcohol consumption.
 So why would anyone want to add this kind of unnecessary sugar into his/her body?
 Well, here are four reasons…

 Sugars help keep us feeling full longer